Citi Benefits Handbook

 - There would be serious dysfunction of a bodily organ or part.

-- Emergency care includes immediate mental health and chemical dependency treatment when the lack of the treatment could reasonably be expected to result in the patient harming himself or herself and/or other persons
+- Emergency care includes immediate mental health and chemical dependency treatment when the lack of the treatment could reasonably be expected to result in the patient harming him- or herself and/or other persons.

 ERISA: The Employee Retirement Income Security Act of 1974, as amended.

 Experimental, investigational or unproven services: This includes any medical, surgical, diagnostic, psychiatric, substance abuse or other health care services, technologies, supplies, treatments, procedures, drug therapies or devices that, at the time the Plan makes a determination regarding coverage in a particular case, are determined to be:

 - Not approved by the U.S. Food and Drug Administration (FDA) to be lawfully marketed for the proposed use and not identified in the American Hospital Formulary Service or the United States Pharmacopeia Dispensing Information as appropriate for the proposed use;